Time & Materials#

 Cost of materials#

 Besides resources, a project might also require materials.
-Their costs are added to a job when you order items for it.
+Their costs are added to a project when you order items for it.
 Whereas you use WBS or budget lines to specify and meet item demand, you usually replenish inventory via the supply chain functionality.

-Job Purchase Incl.
+Project Purchase Incl.
 Inventory#

 To link inventory items to budget lines, you can use the Create Purchase Document function on a WBS.
 Alternatively, you can create a purchase order during a planning run and select the Reorder Qty. replenishment method for each item you require.